AndrewYung724/Adaptive-Cruise-Control/README.md

 Fig.4 - TTC Derivation
 </p>

-This derivation simply takes care of the positive and negative cases of relative distance and velocity so we reach a compact form of the metric.
+This derivation simply takes care of the positive and negative cases of relative distance and velocity so we reach a compact and correct form of the metric.

 With our TTC defined, we insert the metric into an asymptotic function to map the TTC to a cost scalar.